Jahia/jahia/bundles/provisioning/README.md

 ### Import zip

 Import a zip from the export at the specified url.
-The file must be a zip expot.
+The file must be a zip export.

 ```yaml
 - import: "file:/Users/toto/users.zip"